top of page

 6. You do not have to cultivate people or become friends with them to witness to them.

-If faith in Christ were founded on logic it could be refuted by logic.
+7. Witnessing is not winning a debate.
+If faith in Christ were founded on logic, it could be refuted by logic.
 All it takes is a greater debater, a smarter person using logic.
-The objective of witnessing is not to win a debate, not to present a logical platform subject to debate, but to present an absolute: the gospel.
-The Holy Spirit does the rest.
+The objective of witnessing is not to win a debate, not to present a logical platform, subject to debate, but to present an absolute namely the gospel.
+The Holy Spirit will do the rest.

 Proper Evangelism: